Teaching Metric Distance to Discrete Autoregressive Language Models: Additional Experiments

 \subsection{Robustness to Task and Metric Variations}

-To assess generalization, we conducted two experiments. \paragraph{Task generalization.} We evaluated whether \modelname fine-tuning impairs unrelated tasks by testing a reward-modeling model on MMLU.
-Results in~\cref{tab:ax_gen} show backbone performance is largely preserved. \paragraph{Contradictory metric.} We trained reward models with randomly assigned distances between labels.
+To assess generalization, we conducted two experiments. \paragraph{Task generalization.} We evaluated whether \modelname fine-tuning impairs unrelated tasks.
+A reward-modeling model tested on MMLU and a visual grounding model (RefCOCO) tested on RealWorldQA both show negligible degradation, as reported in~\cref{tab:ax_gen}. \paragraph{Contradictory metric.} We trained reward models with randomly assigned distances between labels.
 As shown in~\cref{tab:ax_cont}, this yielded no gains over SFT, confirming that improvements arise when distances capture meaningful structure.